Jeddbasden/Jeddbasden/README.md

   <br/>
 <h2 align="center"> About Me :sunglasses:</h2>

 <p align="center">My name is Jedd Basden.
-I Love to problem solve and coding!
+I Love to problem solve and code!
 After having the oppurtunity to witness a team of developers work on their own startup project, i fell in love with coding and working on projects.
 Now i am obsessed with building and bettering projects.
 Feel free to look around!</p>

 <br/>